 You can change your Wi-Fi network name (SSID) or password at any time.
 When you change your network name or password, you'll need to reconnect any wireless devices on your Wi-Fi network using the new name and/or password.

-To change your Wi-Fi network name or password:
+To change your Google Fiber Wi-Fi password or network name:

 In your web browser, go to your Fiber account and sign in.

 Select Network from the navigation menu at the top-left of the window.
 (If you don’t see it, click the navigation menu to display the selection.)

 Change the name of your wireless network in the Network name (SSID) field.

 The SSID is case-sensitive and must be 8 to 32 characters long.
 Be sure to use only letters and numbers—don't use spaces or special characters, such as !, @, #, $, ?, *, etc.

 Enter a new password in the Wi-Fi password field, if desired.

 Your password is case-sensitive and can be from 8 to 63 characters.
 The characters you type appear as dots to keep your password private.
 If you want to see characters as you type, click Show.